ElSzelect/ElSzelect/README.md

 ### Hi there 👋

+Currently i'm looking up for job
+Learning new skills for Backend develop improvement Looking to collaborate on a good proyect

 <!--
 **ElSzelect/ElSzelect** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.